 - 76% of all buyers found their home on a mobile device

-- 17% of all buyer found an agent with their mobile device
+- 17% of all buyers found an agent with their mobile device

 - Over 72% of all REALTORS® use social media in their profession

-As you can see, not only is Social Media worth using – it’s already widely used in real estate, so if you want to avoid missing opportunities you need to keep up with the rest of the industry.
-The biggest question isn’t if you should be leveraging Social Media, but how do it effectively to increase your visibility with potential customers.
-Here are the some keys to getting the most from Social Media:
+As you can see, not only is Social Media worth using – it’s already widely used in real estate, so if you want to avoid missing opportunities, you need to keep up with the rest of the industry.
+The biggest question isn’t if you should be leveraging Social Media, but how does it effectively increase your visibility with potential customers.
+Here are some keys to getting the most from Social Media:

-- Think ‘Local’: While the occasional general interest and international or national news post can be great to add variety and drive interest to your social Media channels, try to target the majority of your content towards what is happening locally.
+- Think ‘Local’: While the occasional general interest and international or national news post can be great to add variety and drive interest to your social media channels, try to target the majority of your content towards what is happening locally.
 Is there a great restaurant in the neighborhood?
 Are there any events within the community that are noteworthy?
 Share information and give insights that can really give your followers an idea of your knowledge and expertise within your area.
-When you do create content that is not specifically related to your area, make sure to make some sort of connection between the two, like how this piece can affect your community etc.
+When you create content that is not specifically related to your area, make sure to connect the two, like how this piece can affect your community, etc.

 - Go Beyond Listings: Many Social Media accounts of Real Estate Agents consist mostly or solely of their listings.
 You will find that these accounts have low to no followers and activity.
 You want to have a variety of content that will draw interest and establish your knowledge and expertise.
 You also want to have dynamic content that will keep people interested.
 When you do post your listings, say something interesting about the neighborhood and highlight the good qualities of the home and the area surrounding it.
-Is it near any great parks or near any school districts?
+Is it near any great parks or any school district?
 Let your audience know why they may not want to miss out on a great property.
-To create buzz around your Social Media channels, pose questions and create polls and have a contest or have a raffle for people who engage in them.
+Create buzz around your Social Media channels, pose questions, create polls, have a contest, or have a raffle for people who engage in them.

 - Be Authentic: Let your Social Media reflect your awesome personality.
 Share things that you are passionate about.
 Show them why trusting you with their business is the best option.
-Talk about charities or a volunteer program within the community that is close to your heart, share a few moments or stories about your family or your beloved pet, you can even talk about sports or other hobbies that you are passionate about.
-These parts that make up who you are can be a great way to tell people what you are really all about; it can give them an idea of what kind of person they are going to get to work with if they decide to enlist your services.
+Talk about charities or a volunteer program within the community close to your heart, share a few moments or stories about your family or your beloved pet; you can even talk about sports or other hobbies that you are passionate about.
+These parts that make up who you are can be a great way to tell people what you are really all about; it can give them an idea of what kind of person they will get to work with if they decide to enlist your services.
 Show your audience how to relate to you on a personal level.

 - Strategize and Measure

-In order to ensure that you are getting the most out of your Social Media channels, a posting strategy and measuring metrics would be extremely beneficial.
-While it is true that not everything you do will have a direct and tangible result, it is helpful to have some kind of goal for the content you put forth, whether you use the available analytics on outlets such as Facebook or otherwise.
+To ensure that you are getting the most out of your Social Media channels, a posting strategy and measuring metrics would be extremely beneficial.
+While it is true that not everything you do will have a direct and tangible result, it is helpful to have some goal for the content you put forth, whether you use the available analytics on outlets such as Facebook or otherwise.
 A posting schedule and content timeline can also help keep you organized.
 How often and what you post based on your strategy is better than posting random pieces at random times.
 A consistent schedule is also a great way for your audience to know when to check back for new content.
-Hand in hand, strategizing and measuring will give you an idea if your content is giving you your desired results or if you need to adjust things here and there.
+Hand in hand, strategizing and measuring will give you an idea if your content gives you your desired results or if you need to adjust things here and there.

-Social Media is a very powerful platform if you know how to make it work for you.
-While it can seem time consuming, the pay-off can be immense and rewarding.
-Working closely with someone in your team like a Virtual Assistant can save you the time without wasting the opportunity.
-You should always be nurturing your online presence, and the great news is a virtual assistant can do much of this work for you.
+Social Media is a compelling platform if you know how to make it work for you.
+While it can seem time-consuming, the payoff can be immense and rewarding.
+Working closely with someone in your team like a Virtual Assistant can save you time without wasting the opportunity.
+It would help if you always were nurturing your online presence, and the great news is a virtual assistant can do much of this work for you.